dprint/dprint/docs/editor-extension-development.md

 # Developing an Editor Extension (Schema Version 5)

+**DO NOT USE THIS**: dprint 0.45 introduced a `dprint lsp` command that supports formatting files over the language server protocol.
+Please use that instead.
+This editor-service will remain active for the foreseeable future as it's currently used by the vscode and intellij plugins (though vscode is switching over to `dprint lsp` in the future).

 Note: Schema version 5 was introduced in dprint 0.25

 Editor extensions communicate with the CLI using the `dprint editor-info` and `dprint editor-service` subcommand.